codeShinobi-sarthak/Java-with-DSA/README.md

 This is a personal learning repo, contributions are Welcome — open a discussion or issue before large changes.

 ## 🔐 Security
-Not applicable (no runtime service), but if you notice incorrect algorithmic explanation or potential license issues, open an issue.
+Not applicable (no runtime service), but if you notice incorrect algorithmic explanation , open an issue.

-## 🙌 Inspiration & References
-- CLRS (Introduction to Algorithms)
-- "Algorithms" by Sedgewick & Wayne
-- LeetCode / HackerRank problem sets
-- GeeksForGeeks explanations

 ## ⭐ Support
 If this repository helps your learning journey, consider starring it so you can find it again easily.